Wealth

 3 min read

-Out of the major banks RaboDirect currently offers the highest 12 month fixed term deposit interest rate at 5.20%.
+Out of the major banks, the highest 12 month fixed term deposit interest rate is 5.00%.
+This is currently offered by 2 banks.
+They are Kiwibank and RaboDirect.

-The highest 2 year fixed term deposit interest rate is 4.60%.
-This is currently offered by 3 banks.
-They are Heartland Bank, Kiwibank and RaboDirect.
+As at Saturday 23 November 2024, the highest 18 months fixed term deposit interest rate is 4.75%.
+This is currently offered by 2 banks.
+They are Kiwibank and RaboDirect.

-Kiwibank currently offers the highest 3 year fixed term deposit interest rate at 4.60%.
+SBS Bank. currently offers the highest 3 year fixed term deposit interest rate at 4.50%.

-Kiwibank currently offers the highest 4 year fixed term deposit interest rate at 4.60%.
+All the banks currently have the same 4 year fixed term deposit interest rate.
+It is 4.40%.

 The interest rates we've stated are accurate to the best of our knowledge at the time of writing.
 Interest rates are ever-changing, so be sure to double check with your bank before locking in your interest rate.